George Coppin: Later life

 Coppin took an interest in the development of Sorrento, Victoria where he had a seaside home, and kept up his connection with the Old Colonists' Association (which he had founded), the Victorian Humane Society, Gordon House, the St John's Ambulance Service, the Australasian Dramatic and Musical Association, and other institutions.
 When managing the Cremorne Gardens he had brought out the first balloon to ascend in Melbourne, and was responsible for the acclimatization of English thrushes and white swans.
 He was also the first to suggest the value of camels for the Australian interior.
 He died early in the morning of 14 March 1906, aged 86.
 He was married twice, firstly in August 1855 to Harriet Hilsden née Bray (Gustavus Brooke's sister-in-law, died 2 September 1859), and then on 4 June 1861 to her daughter Lucy Hilsden, who survived him with their two sons and five daughters.
 Two of the three daughters of his first marriage also survived Coppin.
 His daughter Blanche Brooke Coppin married George Rossi Ashton (born 1857), a well-known black-and-white artist and brother of Julian Ashton, in Melbourne on 23 October 1883.

 A bronze plaque to Coppin's memory was unveiled at the Comedy Theatre, Melbourne, on 26 March 1939.
 He is there described as "Philanthropist and Father of the Theatre in Victoria".

-A well-received biography Coppin the Great : father of the Australian theatre, written by Alec Bagot was published by Melbourne University Press in 1965.
+Alec Bagot's biography, Coppin the Great: Father of the Australian Theatre, was published by Melbourne University Press in 1965.
+Theatre Heritage Australia published a further biography in 2025.